 Because Labs were bred to be hunting dogs, they definitely have that instinct and will chase animals in your yard if given the chance.

+Australian Shepherds are high-energy dogs that need a lot of exercise to keep them out of trouble.
 These dogs are also herders and may display behaviors like nipping at the heels of their “flock.”

+Australian Shepherds are very loyal.
+They can sometimes be territorial and may display protective behaviors over their people or their home.
 This makes them good guard dogs, but territorial behavior is problematic when they won’t allow anyone but family to step foot on the property.

-Your Australian shepherd Labrador could take after either breed in its behavior; it’s completely up to chance.
+Your Australian Shepherd Labrador could take after either breed in its behavior; it’s completely up to chance.

-Australian Shepherd Lab Mix Grooming
+Training And Exercising Your Australian Shepherd Lab Mix

-Australian Shepherd Lab Mix Health
+Australian Shepherd Lab Mix Health And Care

 Cruciate ligament ruptures affect the knees (back legs) of dogs and are a partial or complete tear of the ligament.